denyyys/kyblOS/README.md

 # kyblOS
 distributed by **kybl enterprise**
- - OpenAI + denyyys creating an operating system
+ - creating an 'useless' operating system
  - references to gravity bong